 One-Man Creative Band

 Jim has had a word jones seemingly from birth.
-He was reading books aloud at the age of four, proofreading the family-owned newspaper at 10 and writing about the local sports scene at 14.
+He was reading books aloud at the age of 4, proofreading the family-owned newspaper at 10 and writing about the local sports scene at 14.

 Other kids used to tease him by saying that he read the dictionary to look for mistakes in it.
 Hmm.
 Jim’s previous careers as a high school English teacher and college sports information director eventually clued him into the idea that he might really want to be a writer.
 From copywriting, it was an inexorable progression to “What I really want to do is (creative) direct.”
 These days he still wonders about the fact that people pay him just for his ideas and words, but he’s learned to roll with it.
 He’s a semi-fanatic cyclist and a relentless traveler, and don’t get him started talking about movies.